capnproto/pycapnp/README.md

 ## Requirements

-First you need a system-wide installation of the Capnproto C++ library.
+First you need a system-wide installation of the Capnproto C++ library >= 0.2.
 All you need to do is follow the official [installation docs](http://kentonv.github.io/capnproto/install.html)].
 Also on my ubuntu 12.10 box, I had to run `sudo ldconfig` after installation to make sure the libcapnp library was picked up by the linker.

 You also need a working version of the latest [Cython](http://cython.org/) and the latest version of setuptools.
 This is easily done with: